Shaky Starts 2

 Phoenix' breathing had changed.
 I turned around and sure enough he was shaking.
 Only this shake was a little different than the other ones I had seen.
 His eyes were open and looking upwards, his right eye was quickly blinking.
 His right fist was clenched tightly, while his other hand was hanging in a paralyzed position.
 His head was tilted to the right, and it seemed like the right side of his body was doing most of the shaking.

 My body was turned towards him, and I touched him lightly and kept on saying, "It's okay, it's okay."
 At the same time I started to record so that doctors could see the recording.
 The light turned green, so I was recording, driving, and comforting all at the same time.
 As soon as I turned I went straight into the first parking lot.

 When I looked at my phone, I realized I had recorded well over 3 minutes, plus the time I had not recorded, and he was still having a seizure!
 Only now, his eyes had moved downwards and his movement had slowed down, as if he was shutting down.
 I was getting frantic.
 I called his dad right away, and luckily he was right around the corner.

 As soon as he arrived, he rushed to take him out of the car seat and carry him.
 It was well over 5 minutes and he was still having a seizure.
 I was frantic.
 We quickly agreed on calling emergency, and as soon as I got through, to them, Phoenix had just snapped out of it.
 We called off emergency.

 Phoenix showed little to no movement.
 He was weak.
 He couldn't hold the right side of his body up, and he couldn't hold anything in his right hand.
 Without much hesitance, I was off to the hospital.
-On the way there, what had just happened started to hit me harder, I had sudden road rage, and I began to freak out a bit.
+What had just happened started to hit me harder on the way to there.
+I had sudden road rage, and I began to freak out a bit.
 But we got to the hospital safely, and now it was just a matter of waiting to see what the doctors would say.